Gary Dell'Abate: Personal life

 Dell'Abate has been married since 1992 to Mary Dell'Abate (née Caracciolo).
 They have two sons.

 After Dell'Abate's brother Steven died of AIDS in January 1991, Dell'Abate became a supporter of LIFEbeat: The Music Industry Fights AIDS and served as the charity's president.

 Dell'Abate published his autobiography, They Call Me Baba Booey, in 2010.
-In the book, Dell'Abate tells the story of his brother's death from AIDS, his mother's struggle with depression as well as his rise to executive producer of The Howard Stern Show.
+In the book, Dell'Abate tells the story of his brother's death from AIDS, his mother's struggle with depression, as well as his rise to executive producer of The Howard Stern Show.

 Dell'Abate is a New York Mets fan, and, on May 9, 2009, threw out the ceremonial first pitch at a Mets game.
-The pitch did not go well, as it landed down the third-base line and hit an umpire.
-He later attended the 2015 World Series with fellow Howard Stern Show co-worker Richard Christy (who is a Kansas City Royals fan).
-Dell'Abate is also a fan of the New York Islanders hockey team, and was interviewed for the 2012 book, Dynasty: The Oral History of the New York Islanders, 1972–1984, by author Greg Prato.
+The pitch did not go well, as it landed down the third-base line and hit an umpire. - In the 2021 ESPN documentary Once Upon a Time in Queens about the 1986 Mets, Dell'Abate showed off his vinyl copy of a team song from that season, “Let’s Go Mets Go.”

+Dell'Abate is also a fan of the New York Islanders hockey team, and was interviewed for the 2012 book Dynasty: The Oral History of the New York Islanders, 1972–1984, by author Greg Prato.
 Dell'Abate's thoughts and memories of following the Islanders (he also interned for the television station that broadcast the team's games at the time, SportsChannel) are featured throughout the book, as well as several photos of Dell'Abate with Islanders players at a Stanley Cup victory parade in 1980.

-On March 14, 2011, Dell'Abate was appointed to the Greenwich, Connecticut Board of Parks and Recreation with a 119–64 vote margin.
+On March 14, 2011, Dell'Abate was appointed to the Greenwich, Connecticut, Board of Parks and Recreation with a 119–64 vote margin.
 The Greenwich Town Meeting unanimously reappointed Dell'Abate to the Board on June 9, 2014.